lxmliu2002/lxmliu2002.github.io/_pages/about.md

 *2025.08*: &nbsp;🎉 My research has been officially registered with the China Copyright Protection Center, and the technology has been successfully deployed by a cybersecurity unit, achieving tangible results in real-world applications.
 Many thanks to all collaborators and mentors for their invaluable support and guidance!

-*2025.08*: &nbsp;🎉 After communicating with GitHub's support team for a full month, the website has finally been restored!
+*2025.08*: &nbsp;😭 After communicating with GitHub's support team for a full month, the website has finally been restored!

 *2025.08*: &nbsp;🎉 I have organized the [lab materials](https://github.com/lxmliu2002/NKU-courses) for the Information Security major courses at Nankai University, as well as the [lecture notes and past exam papers](https://github.com/lxmliu2002/NKU-cyber) for theoretical courses.
 Detailed content can be found at [Baidu Cloud](https://pan.baidu.com/s/1XEdQ580od2ExjIEDnVg0mA?pwd=iNKU).

-*2025.07*: &nbsp;🎉 Our case study on *"Multimodal Large Models Empowering Early Screening and Accurate Diagnosis of Serious Diseases"* was awarded the **"Al & SDGs: Top 10 Beacon Initiatives"** at the 2025 World Artificial Intelligence Conference.
+*2025.07*: &nbsp;🎉 Our case study on *"Multimodal Large Models Empowering Early Screening and Accurate Diagnosis of Serious Diseases"* was awarded the **"Al & SDGs: Top 10 Beacon Initiatives"** at the 2025 World Artificial Intelligence Conference(2025世界人工智能大会“全球AI赋能可持续发展十大卓越案例”, in Chinese).

 *2025.06*: &nbsp;🎉 I joined [Ant Group](https://www.antgroup.com/)'s [Cryptology Lab](https://antcplab.github.io/) as an intern.